David P. Tyndall: Private sector influence

+Personal life

-He held a lifelong interest in horse-racing, and at one time owned a number of racehorses.
-A devout Roman Catholic, he was also a generous benefactor to the Church and various charities.
+Tyndall held a lifelong interest in horse-racing, and at one time owned a number of racehorses.
+A devout Roman Catholic, he was also a benefactor to the Catholic Church and various charities.

 Tributes

-Former Taoiseach (Prime Minister), Liam Cosgrave, and many other leaders of the political, business, and community sectors attended David P. Tyndall’s funeral in 1970.
+Former Taoiseach (Prime Minister), Liam Cosgrave, and other leaders of the political, business, and community sectors attended David P. Tyndall's funeral in 1970.
 He is buried in Glasnevin Cemetery.